theaniketraj/project-karl/docs/examples/adaptive_ui_tutorial.md

             // After the action is processed, we ask KARL for an updated list. val prediction = karlContainer.getPrediction()
-            // Assume the prediction.suggestion is a comma-separated list of top actions prediction?.suggestion?.let { newOrder ->
+            // Assume the prediction.content is a comma-separated list of top actions prediction?.content?.let { newOrder ->
                 _quickActions.value = newOrder.split(",")
             }
         }